 - Recovery Plan: We use (and pay for) ROMWOD but if you’re cheap or don’t want to pay money then go on the YouTubes and find a yoga or stretching plan.
 When we Yoga we watch Leslie Fightmaster videos which are free.
 Or don’t… it’s your body.
 We just know we feel better and recover much quicker from events when we have a recovery plan in place.

 Note: Some people say you need a log or a tire or a whatever-expensive-gadget to train for a GORUCK event.
 You don’t.
 While they might be nice they’re 100% not necessary.
-Hell.. when the guy who started this site trained for his first GORUCK event (class 053) he only had a ruck and running shoes and didn’t quit.
+Many people have trained for events with just a backpack, some bricks, and a pair of shoes.
 Don’t overthink think this and don’t use not having some piece of equipment as an excuse for not training.

 All Day Ruckoff Weekly Regiment